 We offer all daylight tours meaning you stay overnight in comfortable accommodation in Kamloops and Quesnel, the halfway points of the rail journeys.
 Travelling during this time of the year ensures that we take full advantage of the daylight hours and the spectacular scenery during the time of year when the regions show their full colours.

 We are proud of our selection of high-quality merchandise items for purchase onboard Rocky Mountaineer.
-Merchandise catalogues will be available onboard Rocky Mountaineer at guests’ seats.
-Order placed on the rail journey into Kamloops or Quensel, will be available the following day
+Our merchandise catalogue is available online and a physical copy will also be available onboard Rocky Mountaineer at your seat.

 No. Our daylight rail tours through the Canadian Rockies are scheduled to show guests all of the scenery.
 After a day onboard the train through the Rockies, guests overnight in comfortable hotel accommodation in Kamloops, Quesnel or Whistler, British Columbia.

 We partner with a number of hotel properties ranging from comfortable accommodations with restaurants on the property or within walking distance, to luxurious hotels and resorts with premium room categories.